jackiesogi/jackiesogi/README.md

 # 👋 Hi there, I’m Shou-Chi, Chen.
 Hi!
-I'm Jackie, a passionate student from National Taiwan University of Science and Technology who loves exploring on Linux and low-level programming language.
-My goal is to become an active open source contributor in Linux kernel and C libraries.
+I'm Jackie, a passionate student from National Taiwan University of Science and Technology who loves exploring Linux and low-level programming languages.
+My goal is to become an active open-source contributor to the Linux kernel and C libraries in the coming years.

 ## 🌟 Recent Side Project: PairUP